 1. Is the design-build method more expensive than the traditional route?

-No. The design-build process may be trendy right now, but that doesn’t mean it’s more expensive.
-It’s almost always less expensive than the design-bid-build process because it eliminates much of the inefficiency involved in separating the design and build teams.
+No. The design-build process may be trendy right now, but that doesn’t mean it’s always more expensive.
+Across the entire project, it can be less expensive than the design-bid-build process because it eliminates much of the inefficiency involved in separating the design and build teams.

 2. By going the design-build route will I lose control and choice?

-No. The best design-build construction companies will allow you to weigh in on choices on almost every aspect of your project, such as your favorite subcontractors, the materials used, and, of course, the design of the building.
+No. The best design-build construction companies will allow you to weigh in on choices on almost every aspect of your project, such as the materials used, and, of course, the design of the building.

 Final Thoughts

 Design-build construction is growing in popularity, and it is easy to see why.
-The method offers better prices, communication, and timelines than design-bid-build construction.
+The method offers improved efficiency, streamlined communication, and reduced timelines than design-bid-build construction.
 And those benefits extend to both customers and companies.

 As the popularity of design-build construction increases, so does the competitiveness of these projects.
 Contractors are going to great lengths to compete for these high-value jobs, and any small edge in the selection process can result in millions more in revenue.